 The goal is to create an angle modulated signal with the sidebands of AM, a rectangular noise spectrum, and also benefit from the capture effect and noise immunity of a limited signal.
 Using Armstrong PM and not limiting it prior to transmission will produce AM sidebands but also produce a non-linear phase modulation term.
 In the receiver it can be limited to remove the AM components to benefit from the capture effect and noise immunity but the phase output is non-linear.
 Tan θ is the correct transfer curve.
 There are analog circuits that can produce the benefits of a limited signal and output Tan θ in the process, shown later.
-The Tan θ curve is symmetrical across the modulation range and the phase deviation curve resembles the exposure density curve of film with a larger toe and shoulder and a gradual transition, not unlike that of Tri-X, for the Luma.
+The Tan θ curve is symmetrical across the modulation range and the phase deviation curve resembles the exposure density curve of film with a larger toe and shoulder with a gradual transition, not unlike that of Tri-X, for the Luma.
 For the Chroma gamma is applied during transmission and removed during detection.
 This phase deviation curve is also similar to μ -Law or A-Law non-linear compression used in telephony which can be of benefit here also.
-Armstrong PM is generated using QAM by modulating the Q vector with the signal and the I vector with a DC level for carrier.
+Armstrong PM is generated using QAM by modulating the 'Q' vector with the signal and the 'I' vector with a DC level for carrier.
 The 90° phase differential between I & Q vectors is what creates the phase term.
-For DSP after detecting the I & Q signals the limited signal benefiting from the capture effect and noise immunity can be calculated as Tan[aTan($\mathbf{Q} \div \mathbf{I}$)].
+For DSP after detecting the I & Q signals the limited signal benefiting from the capture effect and noise immunity can be calculated as Tan[aTan(Q÷I)].

-Master Clock & Pilot Tone Burst - At the receiver the master clock operates at 8× the Pilot Tone Burst which is transmitted on the Q channel during the Sync pulses on the I channel.
+Master Clock & Pilot Tone - At the receiver the master clock operates at 8× the Pilot tone which is transmitted on the 'Q' channel during the Sync pulses on the 'I' channel.
 Using a PLL a ÷8 of the master clock is checked against the incoming pilot tone and kept in sync via the loop filter.
 All timing intervals are defined by a multiple of a cycle of the pilot tone and synchronization checked at every Sync pulse.
 Chroma is sampled at the master clock rate for RX, and the Luma is 1⁄2 of that.
 If the master clock has a wide enough tracking range to follow any Doppler shift then everything will stay well synced since it is checked at the beginning of each horizontal line.

 Data Header - Previous SSTV systems used a VIS code for identification of different systems and modes.
 After the beginning tone I guess having a VIS signal modulated in the typical manner would be the norm but having an additional data header is of great benefit.
 For a system to be dynamically configured on the fly to transmit and receive various image sizes at various speeds within different bandwidths this information must be provided before the image portion is transmitted.
 Also descriptive information about the image content is also needed.
 This could amount to a sizable chunk of text and a robust and efficient codec may be needed.
-The data header must be received before image decoding occurs so its integrity is paramount.
-QAM32 modulation may be sufficient but using QAM16/COFDM (think DRM) may offer a more robust solution.
+QAM32 modulation may be sufficient but using QAM16/COFDM (think DRM) may offer a better solution.
 The default character set is ASCII with UTF-8 being optional.